run-ai/docs/docs/Researcher/best-practices/convert-to-unattended.md

 ```

-Please refer to [Command-Line Interface, runai submit](../cli-reference/runai-submit.md) for a list of all arguments accepted by the Run:AI CLI.
+Please refer to [Command-Line Interface, runai submit](../cli-reference/runai-submit.md) for a list of all arguments accepted by the Run:ai CLI.

 ### Use CLI Templates